Rosie-Brigham/fun-with-deeplab/README.md

 **Add the information about your dataset segmentation** (TODO: check to make sure we still need this step...)

-You'll need to provide tensorflow the list of how your dataset was divided up into training and test images.
+I then provided tensorflow with the list of how the dataset was divided up into training and test images.

 In `deprecated/segmentation_dataset.py` , look for the following (~Line 114):